Thomas-Slegers/EveresstTempoSyncTool/README.md

 ## Executable jar
-From Gradle (Terminal might not have the correct Java version), run bootJar
+From Gradle (Terminal might not have the correct Java version), run bootJar For deployment reasons, see README_AWS_ELASTIC_BEANSTALK, this is now removed to create a war file upon build.

 ## Improve the tool
 Improve by inputting the total file and giving as extra input the budget-bucket / domain division.